Chapter 5 Bottom-up and top-down attention

 In some of the displays, Theeuwes (2010) included a circle that was different in color from all of the rest of the items on the display.
 The uniqueness of this color tended to attract attention.
 Because that meant attention was attracted away from the diamond, the results was an elevation in response time for reporting the orientation of the line segment in the diamond.

 The graph of the results above shows the average time to indicate what orientation was in the diamond.
-The horizontal axis shows that the more stimuli that are presented, the longer it takes people to respond.
+The horizontal axis shows that the more stimuli presented, the longer it took people to respond.
 This suggests that the more objects there were, the longer it took to find the diamond.
 Also notice that the red line is above the black line.
 This was the most important result - trials with a uniquely-colored distractor slowed response time.

-- By how much, approximately, were responses slowed?
+• By how much, approximately, were responses slowed?

 This slowing is sometimes called attentional capture.
 Objects or signals that grab, or capture, bottom-up attention are sometimes called salient distractors or exogenous cues.
 Due to the changing influences of bottom-up and top-down attention, attention may rapidly shift among different stimuli, depending on a combination of task factors and salience of the items.
 What we attend to, then, reflects a combination of what is important for our task and extraneous attention-capturing signals.